Reasoning Transfer for an Extremely Low-Resource and Endangered Language: Bridging Languages Through Sample-Efficient Language Understanding: Experiments

+\textbf{Diverged reasoning traces when forced to reason in different languages.} We assess cross‑language alignment on AIME2024 by retrieving English embeddings for Irish questions (with and without CoTs) using average token representations across layers.
+As illustrated in Figure~\ref{fig:aime_retrieval}, target‑language‑only models show near‑perfect question‑only alignment (up to 100\%), but this falls to around 35\% once CoTs are included, revealing divergent internal representations.
+Figure~\ref{fig:example} illustrates how minor embedding shifts (e.g., confusing “independence” and “dependence”) can alter interpretation.
+In contrast, English‑Pivoted CoT Training maintains almost 100\% alignment for both questions and reasoning traces, demonstrating stable, language‑agnostic embeddings.

+Additionally, we experience with \textbf{controlling the CoT language at test time}.
+We introduce 2 additional training settings: 1) Mixed CoT Language: 50\% of CoTs in Irish, 50\% in English, 2) Two‑Stage: first stage uses English‑Pivoted CoT to align comprehension, then a second stage fine‑tunes on native Irish CoTs to refine reasoning in the target language.
+We prepend each rationale with ``Let's think in X language'' and fix this prompt at inference to control the CoT language.
+Table~\ref{tab:language_of_reasoning_result} reports that on Irish AIME2024 (olympiad‑level), all methods perform similarly, but English‑CoT prompted models clearly outperform on both LC2024 subsets.
+This suggests that in data‑limited scenarios, directing model to think in English remains the most effective strategy for robust multilingual reasoning.

+\textbf{Sample efficiency of English-Pivoted CoT Training.} By decoupling reasoning from language learning, our method needs only comprehension fine‑tuning.
+As Figure~\ref{fig:varying_samples} shows, with just 1{,}000 samples ($N/8$) it beats the base model by over 5\%, and accuracy climbs further with more data.
+This highlights its strong performance in low‑resource settings.

+\textbf{Learning dynamic of English-Pivoted CoT Training.} Varying the CoT‑loss weight $\alpha$ (with $\beta = 1$) in Eq.~\ref{eq:loss_components} (Figure~\ref{fig:varying_alpha}) reveals that both reducing and over‑emphasizing $\alpha$ degrade performance.
+This highlights the need to balance the English‑CoT and target‑response objectives.
+These results underscore the need to balance the reasoning trace and final response objectives in English‑Pivoted CoT Training.

-Figure~\ref{fig:correction_rate} shows the correction rate of fine-tuned model with our approach, compared to the baseline r1-distill-Llama-8B.
-More specifically, the percentage of the new model corrects an incorrect answer by the base model and vice versa.
-We can see that on MSGM (zh), the correct $\rightarrow$ incorrect rate is the highest, highlighting conflicts and diverged solutions by forcing the model to think in English for Chinese problems when they already have a tendency to think in Chinese for Chinese problems.
-Nevertheless, our method still achieves an average improvement of 14.30\% across the 3 resource regimes (low, medium, and high-resources), demonstrating its generalizability.
+\textbf{Generalizability to medium- and high-resource languages.} Experiments on Chinese and French - medium to high-resource languages~\cite{11234/1-5787,chang-etal-2024-multilinguality}, present in Table~\ref{tab:main_result_fr} and Table~\ref{tab:main_result_zh}, indicate the generalizability: on French MGSM, r1‑distill‑Llama‑8B scores 54.8\%, while our approach boosts it to 83.2\%; on Chinese, English pivoting yields only marginal gains over baseline 65.2\%, likely because the model naturally reasons in Chinese, so forcing English reasoning can cause interference.
+Furthermore, the percentage of the new model corrects an incorrect answer by the base model and vice versa are shown in Figure~\ref{fig:correction_rate}.
+We can see that on MGSM (zh), the correct $\rightarrow$ incorrect rate is the highest, reflecting these conflicts.
+Nevertheless, our method still achieves an average improvement of 14.30\% across the 3 resource regimes (low, medium, and high-resources), demonstrating its broad applicability.